A.K.A. (album): Promotion

 In January 2014, the songs "Same Girl" and "Girls" were released online as promotional singles.
 A music video for "Same Girl" was shot guerrilla-style in the Castle Hill neighborhood of the Bronx, Lopez's hometown.
 It was directed by Steve Gomillion and Dennis Leupold.
-Lopez performed the album's lead single "I Luh Ya Papi" live on the March 20, 2014 episode of American Idol, on which she was part of the judging panel.
+Lopez performed the album's lead single "I Luh Ya Papi" live on the March 20, 2014, episode of American Idol, on which she was part of the judging panel.
 The performance opened with an a cappella introduction that featured Lopez singing with former contestants of the show, Jessica Sanchez, Allison Iraheta and Pia Toscano.
 French Montana joined Lopez on stage towards the end of the performance.
 Lopez performed second single "First Love" live for the first time at the 2014 Billboard Music Awards, where she also received the Icon Award.
 In support of the album, Lopez embarked on a six-date tour.
-She performed at the Xfinity Center in Mansfield, Massachusetts on May 30 and May 31, at the New York City Neighborhood Sessions at State Farm on June 4, and then two appearances on The Tonight Show with Jimmy Fallon on June 16, 2014, and Good Morning America on June 20, 2014.
+She performed at the Xfinity Center in Mansfield, Massachusetts on May 30 and 31, at the New York City Neighborhood Sessions at State Farm on June 4, and then two appearances on The Tonight Show with Jimmy Fallon on June 16, 2014, and Good Morning America on June 20, 2014.